aidenhammond/datastructures-assignment-1/README.md

     java LinkedListDriver input.txt

 Replace input.txt with any file that you need.
-These are my machine specs:
-java 17.0.6 2023-01-17 LTS
+These are machine specs that this code can on: java 17.0.6 2023-01-17 LTS
 Java(TM) SE Runtime Environment (build 17.0.6+9-LTS-190)
 Java HotSpot(TM) 64-Bit Server VM (build 17.0.6+9-LTS-190, mixed mode, sharing)